Clinical Psychology Questions:

 For the pre-licensure track, the total number of credit hours (coursework, practicum, and internship) is 61.
 For the research/thesis the total number of required credit hours is 38, including a thesis.

 The program is part of UCF, which is accredited by the Southern Association of Colleges and Schools (SACS).
 Our program is not accredited by CACREP, an accreditation held by many counselor education programs, as CACREP does not accredit psychology programs.
-However, our pre-licensure track curriculum is compliant with minimum CACREP standards, and curriculum is compliant with requirements for licensure as a Licensed Mental Health Counselor (LMHC) in the State of Florida.
+However, our pre-licensure track curriculum is compliant with requirements for licensure as a Licensed Mental Health Counselor (LMHC) in the State of Florida.

 The faculty reviews course syllabi and decides on transfer of credit on a case by case, course by course basis.
 If the degree program was other than clinical psychology, transfer of credit is unlikely.
 The maximum number of transfer credits (per College of Graduate Studies policy) from a non-UCF program is nine (9).

 We require three letters of recommendation and would prefer that at least two of these letters are from faculty who have had you in class or collaborated with you on research.
 We understand, however, that sometimes you lose contact with your professors, or there may be other circumstances that may have prevented you from developing strong working relationships with one or more of your professors.
-In that case, we strongly recommend you talk with a previous professor about scheduling a face-to-face meeting to talk about your goals for graduate school and performance in his or her course; the professor may be willing to write a letter.
-Letters from other professionals in the field may also be helpful (e.g., supervisors); however, we do NOT recommend letters from family, friends, or spiritual leaders.
+In that case, we strongly recommend you talk with a previous professor about scheduling a face-to-face (or virtual) meeting to talk about your goals for graduate school and performance in his or her course; the professor may be willing to write a letter.
+Letters from other professionals in the field may also be helpful (e.g., supervisors); however, we do NOT recommend letters from family or friends.

 Students in the applied/prelicensure track meet the eligibility criteria for licensure as a Licensed Mental Health Counselor (LMHC) in the State of Florida.
 Please note that more details about eligibility criteria can be found on the Florida Department of Health website.
 In addition, our students are also eligible for similar licensure in most other states; however, we are unable to confirm the licensure and certification requirements of other states.
 Consequently, if you intend to pursue such credentialing outside of Florida, we advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements and determine if our program meets its eligibility criteria.